ozyurtf/linker/README.md

 In another example, the operating system can present the physical memory as a large space of virtual addresses.
 In that case, each virtual address in that space can point to a different address location in the physical memory.
 And the programs can use this space of the virtual addresses to read the data in a specific address of the physical memory.
 Representing the physical memory this way allows the programs to operate like they have access to a large memory space even though the memory is limited.

-So these kinds of services brings abstraction, simplification and convenience for the users.
+So these kinds of services brings **abstraction**, **simplification** and **convenience** for the users.
 Operating systems also ensures consistent and predictable environment for applications and users.
-This is the another service of the operating systems and it can be called as standardization.
+This is the another service of the operating systems and it can be called as **standardization**.

-At the end of the day, operating system is just a program that runs with special privileges to implement allocation, protection, reclamation, virtualization, and the services that are structured on top of it.
+At the end of the day, **operating system** is just a **program** that **runs with special privileges** to **implement allocation, protection, reclamation, virtualization**, and **the services that are structured on top of it**.

-If we want to look from a different perspective, operating system provides a containers of resources.
+If we want to look from a different perspective, operating system **provides a containers of resources**.
 And this should make the usage of the computer simpler.

 Okay but what are the different types of operating systems ?
 And what are the different operating systems architectures ?